 My name is Zoe Ziliak Michel.
 I am a resident of Silver Spring and a policy analyst at the Center for Law and Social Policy (CLASP).
 CLASP is a national organization that works to improve the lives of low income people by developing and advocating for federal, state, and local policies that strengthen families and create pathways to education and work.
-CLASP strongly supports HB 580, the Healthy Working Families Act.
+CLASP strongly supports HB 1, the Healthy Working Families Act, which will help Marylanders currently living in poverty and bring financial benefits to Maryland businesses.

-More than 700,000 Maryland workers are currently unable to earn paid sick days.
+More than 750,000 Maryland workers are currently unable to earn paid sick days.
 Low-wage workers are particularly hard hit: 80 percent do not have access to sick days.
-HB 580 would make it possible for many of these workers to take the time they need to recover from illness, care for sick loved ones, or deal with the effects of sexual or physical abuse.
+HB 1 would make it possible for many of these workers to take the time they need to recover from illness, care for sick loved ones, or deal with the effects of sexual or physical abuse.